History of Glandore Gallery

 In 1989, the Duchy of Cornwall renovated the old granite cattle barn next to Glandore and converted it into four studios for local artists.
 The first occupants included two artists and two photographers.
 Nan Heath was one of the artists and her studio was Nan Heath Studio 4 where she and her husband, Frank, sold her original watercolours together with a range of prints, cards and postcards.

 After Nan's untimely death in July 1995, Frank kept the studio going since her prints and cards were still very popular.
 However, it was becoming increasingly hard for him and he was now in his seventies.
-The solution arose from an evening over a bottle of whisky with his nephew, Stephen.
-Although the guest house and family took most of his time, Stephen was also an artist and had been encouraged by Nan when they painted together on Scilly in the 1980s and early 1990s.
+The solution arose from an evening over a bottle of whisky with his nephew, Stephen who was also an artist and had been encouraged by Nan when they painted together on Scilly in the 1980s and early 1990s.
 He had sold the occasional original watercolour painting and showed great potential to follow in Nan's footsteps.

 The solution that Stephen and Frank arrived at during their discussions over a bottle of whisky that evening was to close Glandore Guest House, convert the top two floors to self catering apartments and bring the Studio into Glandore itself, renaming it Glandore Gallery.